SoftUni-Internal/interactive-content/EN/03-Polymorphism/01-Polymorphism.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/04-Polymorphism/EN/interactive-java-oop-advanced-polymorphism-3-4-What-is-polymorphism-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Polymorphism is one of the four OOP pillars in **object-oriented** languages.
+Polymorphism is one of the four OOP base pillars in **object-oriented** languages.

-It allows us to perform a single action in many different ways.

-Giving us the chance to change the behavior of the class' runtime.
+It allows us to perform a single action in many different ways, giving us the chance to change the behavior of the class at runtime.

-It lays on the concept that objects of different types can be accessed through the same interface or abstract class.
+It rests on the concept that objects of different types can be accessed through the same interface or abstract class.

 Each type will provide its own implementation of the behavior.